hpe-storage/python-hpedockerplugin/docs/manual_install_guide_hpe_3par_plugin_with_rancher_kubernetes.md

 ---

 ### Introduction <a name="introduction"></a>
-This document details the installation steps in order to get up and running quickly with the HPE 3PAR Volume Plug-in for Docker within a Kubernetes 1.7/Openshift 3.7 environment.
+This document details the installation steps in order to get up and running quickly with the HPE 3PAR Volume Plug-in for Docker within a Rancher Kubernetes environment on SLES.

 **We highly recommend to use the Ansible playbooks that simplify and automate the install process before using the manual install process.**
 [/ansible_3par_docker_plugin/README.md](/ansible_3par_docker_plugin/README.md)